jeetsukumaran/DendroPy/doc/sumtrees.rst

 It is not for me.

 The program and library per se also works fine under Python 2.6 as-is, but due to the current unavailability of `setuptools <http://peak.telecommunity.com/DevCenter/setuptools>`_ as an automated download for Python 2.6, the installation and setup of the library is broken.
-For the time being if you happen to be working with Python 2.6 installation, you will have to manually install the packages by copying the various files to the appropriate directory (the subdirectory ``dendropy'' gets moved to your Python installation `site-packages``, while the script file ``sumtrees.py`` can be placed anywhere on you system path.
+For the time being, if you happen to be working with Python 2.6 installation, you will have to manually install the packages by copying the various files to the appropriate directories on your system.
+Basically, the subdirectory ``dendropy`` gets moved to your Python installation ``site-packages``, while the script file ``sumtrees.py`` can be placed anywhere on you system path.
+If you know what you are doing, this should be fairly trivial to do.

 SumTrees and DendroPy is flat-out broken under Python 3.0.